 \textbf{Definition 3 (Random walk).} \textit{A random walk is a walk generated in such way that at step $i$, node $n_{i+1} \in \{a, (n_i, a) \in E\}$ is chosen with some probability.}

 The result of our algorithm is symbolic node embedding of a network defined as:

-\textbf{Definition 4 (Symbolic node embedding).} \textit{ Symbolic node embedding of a network $G = (N, E)$ is a matrix $\boldsymbol{M} \in \mathbb{R}^{|N| \times d} $, where $d$ is the dimension of the embedding.
+\textbf{Definition 4 (Symbolic node embedding).} \textit{ Symbolic node embedding of network $G = (N, E)$ is a matrix $\boldsymbol{M} \in \mathbb{R}^{|N| \times d} $, where $d$ is the dimension of the embedding.
 Such embedding is considered symbolic, when each column represents a symbolic expression, which---when evaluated against a given node's neighborhood information---returns an integer number representing a given node.} This definition uses the term symbolic expression to describe the structure of data that can be easily interpreted by a human (i.e. the similarity between neighborhoods of nodes $i$ and $j$).

-Note that the above defined type of symbolic node embedding can also be referred to as propositionalization (see recent review~\cite{Lavrac2020} for more details).
+Note that the above defined type of symbolic node embedding can also be referred to as propositionalization (see a recent review~(\cite{Lavrac2020}) for more details).

-We use these definitions to outline the proposed algorithm illustrated in Figure~\ref{fig:overview}.
+We use the above definitions to outline the proposed SNoRe algorithm, illustrated in Fig.~\ref{fig:overview}.
 In the figure, we highlight a node and mark it red to present how an arbitrary node in the network gets embedded.
-The first step generates random walks, marked as a collection of red edges in the first step of the algorithm shown in Figure~\ref{fig:overview}.
-We then aggregate walks starting in the red node into a vector of node occurrences in step 2.
-Step 3 then selects the features based on weights assigned by the PageRank algorithm~\cite{ilprints422}.
-In the final step, we generate the embedding of any given node by calculating the cosine similarity between the hash values of nodes selected as features and the red (considered) node.
+The first step generates random walks, marked as a collection of red edges in Fig.~\ref{fig:overview}.
+We then aggregate walks starting at the red node into a vector of node occurrences in step 2.
+Step 3 then selects the features based on weights assigned by the PageRank algorithm~(\cite{ilprints422}).
+In the final step, we generate the embedding of any given node by calculating cosine similarity between the hash values of nodes selected as features and the red (considered) node.